 - The growth in data protection and privacy compliance requirements

+Ops [Dev(Sec)Ops, Data(Sec)Ops]Another thing to note is the focus on operations.
+As organizations become more agile and deploy their applications in an agile way (using DevOps methodologies) and their data operations follow the same patterns (DataOps), the security situation changes, and different approaches are often required.
 In application security, we’ve seen that in the last few years, organizations who adopted DevOps without security (DevSecOps) often found that shipping software in an incremental and continuous way introduced new security challenges.
 We are now seeing that as organizations move to a more agile DataOps methodology, they face security, privacy, and compliance challenges as well.

 Data Is the New DataThere is a saying that “data is the new oil” (or “data is the new water”).
 I would argue that data was always in there and that it was always about “information security.”
 After all, any type of cybersecurity is meant to protect some sort of company data.
 However, given that the way organizations are using data is shifting—with processes like data democratization (DataOps), the easier consumption of big data, and the move to cloud data—it’s pretty clear why there is a focus on solving problems around data.
 In fact, if you look at the WordCloud we made below from the finalists’ company descriptions, delivered by RSA, you can see that data is clearly the largest topic discussed.

-To wrap it up with some eye candy, and to really see how data dominated this year’s innovation sandbox competition, we took the descriptions of the finalists from the RSA PR release, removed the company names, out-of-context words, and the word “security” (obviously, as this is a security competition, it is all about security), and made a word cloud using wordclouds.com.
+What Does it Look Like?To wrap it up with some eye candy, and to really see how data dominated this year’s innovation sandbox competition, we took the descriptions of the finalists from the RSA PR release, removed the company names, out-of-context words, and the word “security” (obviously, as this is a security competition, it is all about security), and made a word cloud using wordclouds.com.
 The results are below.

 Satori in the Innovation SandboxFinally, we’re super excited to be one of the finalists in this prestigious event.
 Other than the honor of being chosen as finalists, we also see it as a great indicator that what we do is the true future of cybersecurity—or more specifically, data security.
 It’s clear to us that our platform has a lot of impact, enabling organizations with simple DataSecOps and helping them protect any type of sensitive information.
 We see this as a mission to help protect the data of companies and help companies get better visibility and governance on their databases, data warehouses, and data lakes.
 This year’s list of innovative companies, and our name is among them, makes us proud and confident about what we’ve accomplished so far and what we still plan to do.